SEEDIUM

 The database is the pillar of applications in many ways.
 How you look up, store, and manipulate data directly affects performance, scalability, and development speed.

 For transactional applications that require complex queries and relationships, SQL databases like PostgreSQL or MySQL are ideal with their reliability, data integrity, and support for normalized schemas.
-In case of valuing flexibility over strict form, like in fast-evolving projects or the storage of unstructured data, NoSQL databases like MongoDB or DynamoDB can offer faster iteration and scalability.
+If you value flexibility over strict form, like in fast-evolving projects or the storage of unstructured data, NoSQL databases like MongoDB or DynamoDB can offer faster iteration and scalability.

 Caching is also important for high-performance applications.
 Using tools like Redis or Memcached helps with offloading time-sensitive or high-frequency tasks, reducing database load and latency.